GSA/search.digitalgov.gov/_posts/2013-08-20-best-bets-text.md

 ***Status and Publish Dates.*** The default start date is the day on which you create the best bet.
 The default end date is null, so it will stay up forever until you decide to take it down.
 You can opt to set a start and end date to control to specify other start and end dates.
 You can also opt to set its status as either active or inactive.

-***Keywords.*** Keywords are optional.
-Add specific words or phrases that are *not* already included in the visible title or description.
-Common keywords include synonyms, acronyms, compound words, misspellings, or other variants.
-Each field can have up to 255 characters.
-Keywords are *not* visible to searchers.
+***Keywords.*** Keywords are optional and they're *not* visible to searchers.
+Add specific words or phrases that aren't already included in the visible title or description.
+Common keywords include synonyms, acronyms, compound words, misspellings, slang, or other variants.
+Enter each keyword (word or phrase up to 255 characters) in a separate field.

 ### Add Multiple Best Bets via Bulk Upload